 Low Stomach Acid

 Stomach acid is made from hydrochloric acid, potassium chloride, and sodium chloride, and is responsible for activating digestive enzymes to help break down food, and also to kill bacteria.
-You need a good production of gastric acid to signal the lower esophageal sphincter to close propelry.
+You need a good production of gastric acid to signal the lower esophageal sphincter to close properly.
 This sphincter connects the esophagus to the stomach (in the same fashion as the ileocecal valve).
 Low stomach acid can therefore cause food, gas, and acids to travel back up from the stomach.

 If the stomach doesn’t have enough acid available when food enters, it can’t be broken down properly.
 This causes intact food particles to travel into the small intestine, which can trigger food intolerances, autoimmunity, and can provide an unbalanced substrate for bacteria in the small intestine to feast on.
-An open lower esophageal sphincter also allows bacteria to move from the stomach into the small intestine, which may also lead to dysbiosis and SIBO.

 The prescription of antacids and proton pump inhibitors is extremely high in Australia, and are used to lower stomach acids.
 A systematic review found a direct association between PPI use and small intestinal bacterial overgrowth.